-Grayson Mill Energy is a Houstonbased exploration and production company focused on the acquisition and development of oil and gas assets.
+Devon Energy is a leading independent oil and natural gas exploration and production company headquartered in Oklahoma City.
+Devon's operations are focused onshore in the United States.
 We're dedicated to safely operating our gathering pipeline network in the Bakken.
-Grayson Mill Energy operates pipelines within McKenzie, and Williams counties in North Dakota
+Devon Energy operates pipelines within McKenzie and Williams counties in North Dakota.